hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

         - eg: its vs it's, their vs they're
     - read backwards, sentence by sentence
     - read forwards, to make sure subjects & verbs agree.
+    - use a blank paper to cover lines below
+        - to stop potentially skipping lines

 ### Charts